freedomofpress/securedrop-docs/docs/source/how_to_submit.rst

-How To Submit
+How to submit
 =============

 .. note::

-   This guide provides an introduction to using SecureDrop as a source.
+   This guide provides an introduction to using SecureDrop as a *Source*.
-   It is not exhaustive, it does not address ethical or legal dimensions of whistleblowing, and it does not speak to other methods for confidentially communicating with journalists.
+   It is not exhaustive, it does not address ethical or legal dimensions of whistleblowing, and it does not speak to other methods for confidentially communicating with *Journalists*.
 Please proceed at your own risk.
 For additional background, also see the Freedom of the Press Foundation guide, `How to Share Sensitive Leaks With the Press <https://freedom.press/news/sharing-sensitive-leaks-press/>`__.